oceanprotocol/docs/discover/faq.md

 <details>
 <summary>What are the rewards for running a node, and how is the distribution handled?</summary>
-Rewards for running a node are automatically sent to your wallet as long as you meet all the necessary requirements.
+Rewards for running a node are 360,000 ROSE per epoch and are automatically sent to your wallet if you meet all the requirements.
 These rewards are distributed in ROSE tokens within the Oasis Sapphire network.
 </details>

 <details>
 <summary>Does my node's hardware setup (CPU, RAM, storage) impact the rewards I receive?</summary>

-Your node's hardware setup—CPU, RAM, and storage—does not directly influence your rewards.
+Your node's hardware setup - CPU, RAM, and storage - does not directly influence your rewards.
 The primary factor for receiving rewards is your node's uptime.
 As long as your node meets the minimum system requirements (90% node uptime) and maintains high availability, you remain eligible for rewards.
 Rewards are based on uptime rather than hardware specifications.
 </details>